Subject- Foreign Trade and Business in Kuwait. Syllabus:

 - To develop a business plan for the Kuwaiti market

-Sample of the subject - Business in Kuwait:
+Sample of the subject - Foreign Trade and Doing Business in Kuwait:

 Subject Description: International Trade and Doing Business in Kuwait: